Scandinavian Folk Dance: Basics for Beginners—

 HOW: Attend these dance lessons in a small group setting.

 COST: $30 per person in January for 4 evenings.
-Pay in advance or at the first class meeting (2nd Monday of the month.)
+Pay in advance or at the first class meeting (2nd Monday of each month.)

 BRING: Smooth-soled, low-heeled, comfortable shoes.
 We change dance partners often to facilitate learning so bring a partner if you have one but it is not necessary.